inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_network_policy.md

 +++

-Use the `k8s_network_policy` Chef InSpec audit resource to test the configuration of a specific Network Policy in the specified namespace.
+Use the `k8s_network_policy` Chef InSpec audit resource to test the configuration of a specific network policy in the specified namespace.

 ## Installation